codernix/centicrypt/docs/src/backwards-compatibility.md

 title: Backward Compatibility Policy
 ---

-As the Solana developer ecosystem grows, so does the need for clear expectations around breaking API and behavior changes affecting applications and tooling built for Solana.
+As the Centicrypt developer ecosystem grows, so does the need for clear expectations around breaking API and behavior changes affecting applications and tooling built for Centicrypt.
 In a perfect world, Solana development could continue at a very fast pace without ever causing issues for existing developers.
 However, some compromises will need to be made and so this document attempts to clarify and codify the process for new releases.